modular/modular/KGEN/docs/public/programming-manual.md

 Mojo provides an `fn` declaration which is like a "strict mode" for `def`.

-> Alternative: instead of using a new keyword like `fn`, we could instead add a modifier or decorator like '@strict def'.
+> Alternative: instead of using a new keyword like `fn`, we could instead add a modifier or decorator like `@strict def`.
 However, we need to take new keywords anyway and there is little cost to doing so.
-Also, in practice in systems programming domains, 'fn' is used all the time so it probably makes sense to make it first class.
+Also, in practice in systems programming domains, `fn` is used all the time so it probably makes sense to make it first class.

-`fn` and `def` are always interchangeable from an interface level: there is nothing a 'def' can provide that a `fn` cannot (or vice versa).
+`fn` and `def` are always interchangeable from an interface level: there is nothing a `def` can provide that a `fn` cannot (or vice versa).
 The difference is that a `fn` is more limited and controlled on the *inside* of its body (alternatively: pedantic and strict).
-Specifically, `fn`s have a number of limitations compared to `def`s:
+Specifically, `fn`s have a number of limitations compared to `def` functions:

 1. Argument values default to being immutable in the body of the function (like a `let`), instead of mutable (like a `var`).
 This catches accidental mutations,